mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `code: 400, errno: 102`:
   Unknown account
 - `code: 400, errno: 103`:
   Incorrect password
 - `code: 400, errno: 125`:
   The request was blocked for security reasons
 - `code: 400, errno: 127`:
   Invalid unblock code
 - `code: 400, errno: 142`:
   Sign in with this email type is not currently supported
 - `code: 400, errno: 149`:
   This email can not currently be used to login
 - `code: 400, errno: 160`:
   This request requires two step authentication enabled on your account.
 - `code: 422, errno: 151`:
   Failed to send email
+- `code: 503, errno: 204`:
+  This client has been temporarily disabled

 #### GET /account/status